Juliene Simpson: Coaching career

 Following her playing career, she got her first head coaching position at Amarillo Junior College.
 After one season she moved on to become the University of Cincinnati women's basketball coach.
 A year later, Simpson was named the head women's basketball coach at Arizona State University.
 During her eight seasons at Arizona State University, she became the second-most-winning coach in program history with over 300 wins.
-Two of her teams were ranked in the top 20, which included a birth in the sweet 16 and a runner-up finish in the women's national invitational tournament.
+Two of her teams were ranked in the top 20, which included a berth in the sweet 16 and a runner-up finish in the women's national invitational tournament.

 Simpson was named Western Collegiate Athletic Association Coach of the Year, Regional Coach of the Year, and also had a highest university sports team, GPA six out of her eight seasons.
 Following her time at Arizona State, Juliene went on to coach six seasons of Bucknell University, which included a Patriot League Championship in 1996.
 In 1997, Simpson moved on to coach four seasons at Marshall University, followed by eight more seasons at East Stroudsburg University.

 In 2000, Simpson was inducted into the Women's Basketball Hall of Fame.

 In 2001, she was the recipient of the Carol Ekman Award given out by the Women's Basketball Coaches Association, and in 2009 Simpson became the director of athletics at the College of Saint Elizabeth.

 On June 22, 2017, Simpson was one of four new inductees into the National Polish-American Sports Hall of Fame in Troy, Michigan.